 Do not take this medication at bedtime or before rising for the day.
 It may not be absorbed and you may have side effects.

-Other medications, vitamins, antacids, coffee, tea, soda, mineral water, calcium-enriched juices, and food can decrease the absorption of alendronate.
+Calcium or iron supplements, vitamins, antacids, coffee, tea, soda, mineral water, calcium-enriched juices, and food can decrease the absorption of alendronate.
 Do not take these for at least 30 minutes (preferably 1 to 2 hours) after taking alendronate.

 Take this medication regularly to get the most benefit from it.
 Remember to use it at the same time each morning.
 Talk to your doctor about the risks and benefits of long-term use of this medication.